Rising Up: Critical Awareness and Common Ground

 Power Within Affirming the transformative and powerful knowledge that rises within us, that our lives matter and that we possess inherent worth, ideas and ability.

 Speaking Out—Freedom and Expression Speaking out, using theater, art, writing and other means to give voice to what matters and what we have lived through; overcoming fear to imagine possibilities and make different choices in our lives.

-Safe space is a place where we can speak our truth, share stories about our lives, question taboos and discuss sensitive topics without fear or shame.
-A safe space invites listening with respect, compassion and curiosity, and it pays attention to the differences, inequities and power dynamics among participants that will privilege some and silence others.
+In safe spaces we can speak our truth, share stories about our lives, question taboos, and discuss sensitive topics without fear or shame.
+A safe space invites us to listen with respect, compassion and curiosity, and to pay attention to the differences, inequities, and power dynamics among participants that privilege some and silence others.
 And safe space requires awareness and mitigation of any risks (e.g. security, confidentiality, surveillance) that come with activism and or exist in the context.+ Read More

 By creating a safe space for reflection and dialogue, we foster not only meaningful connection and understanding, but also deepened political trust – the foundation of collaboration and solidarity.
 It is from here that we can identify common problems, find solutions, navigate conflict and make decisions together.

 “It was JASS who came in and asked us what was burning in our hearts, and then we started addressing the issue of deformation from ARVs [Antiretroviral drugs].
 JASS has taught us how to put our voices together for collective action in order to name and shame the government, as well as to lobby for better quality ARVs.
 We wanted our dignity back.”―Tiwonge Gondwe, Malawian Activist

 The nature of the physical space matters.
 The space needs to be comfortable and private.
 The more welcoming, the better.
 Natural light and windows are ideal.
 Sitting in a circle can help avoid or interrupt power dynamics.